phnx-im/docs/src/functional_requirements.md

 Clients

-1. MUST be able to initialize an MLS group
+1. Group creation: MUST be able to initialize an MLS group
-1. MUST be able to asynchronously send [MLS messages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-7) to all members of an MLS group that it is a member of (this implies the "filtering server" role specified by the ["delivery of messages"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#section-4.3) requirement of the MLS architecture document)
+1. Message delivery: MUST be able to asynchronously send [MLS messages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-7) to all members of an MLS group that it is a member of (this implies the "filtering server" role specified by the ["delivery of messages"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#section-4.3) requirement of the MLS architecture document)
-1. MUST be able to retrieve [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) for clients of users with a previously established connection (this implies the ["key storage"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-key-storage) requirement)
+1. KeyPackage retrieval: MUST be able to retrieve [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) for clients of users with a previously established connection (this implies the ["key storage"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-key-storage) requirement)
-1. MUST be able to send [Welcome](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-13.4.3.1) messages to clients of users with a previously established connection
+1. Welcome message delivery: MUST be able to send [Welcome](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-13.4.3.1) messages to clients of users with a previously established connection
-1. MUST be able to fetch their own messages
+1. Message retrieval: MUST be able to fetch their own messages
-1. MUST be able to verify the authenticity of MLS leaf [Credentials](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-credentials) of clients with which it shares a group (this implies at least partially fulfilling the [Authentication Service](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-authentication-service) role)
+1. Client authentication: MUST be able to verify the authenticity of MLS leaf [Credentials](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-credentials) of clients with which it shares a group (this implies at least partially fulfilling the [Authentication Service](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-authentication-service) role)
-1. MUST be able to publish [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) (this implies the ["key retrieval"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-key-retrieval) requirement)
+1. KeyPackage publishing: jMUST be able to publish [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) (this implies the ["key retrieval"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#name-key-retrieval) requirement)
-1. SHOULD be able to configure notification settings of groups of which it is a member
+1. Notification configuration: SHOULD be able to configure notification settings of groups of which it is a member

 ### Functional Requirements for Federated Homeservers

 Federated homeservers

-1. MUST be able to send messages for delivery to one of the homeserver's clients
+1. Federated message delivery: MUST be able to send messages for delivery to one of the homeserver's clients

 ### Functional Requirements for Federated Users